webstylestory/figolia/README.md

 the last known indexing date in firebase.
 You can specify the path where you want this information stored in the config ([see above](#configuration)).
 Default is to use the path named `figolia` at the root of your Firebase reference.

+### Partial word matching (*infix* search)

+[Out of the box, Algolia only suports *prefix* search by design.](https://www.algolia.com/doc/faq/toubleshooting/how-can-i-make-queries-within-the-middle-of-a-word) However, this can be mitigated by generating *N-Grams* of the words up to 4 characters (otherwise relevance falls too much).
+Figolia does this for you!

+Example: activating the `ngrams` on `username` field will generate, for the value `hermione`, the following tokens: `['ermione', 'rmione', 'mione', 'ione']`.

+As a consequence, users can find Hermione with 'mione' keyword, which would sadly return no results otherwise.

 ### Reindexing, incremental indexing